riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 ## Outermost iteration

-All of the decision theories in this post iterate through some set of “options” at the outermost layer of execution to find the best “option”.
+All of the decision theories in this post iterate through some set of “options” (intentionally vague) at the outermost layer of execution to find the best “option”.
 However, the nature of these “options” differs among the various theories.
 Most decision theories iterate through either *actions* or *policies*.